Skip to footer content

 IronBarCode.License.LicenseKey = "YOUR-LICENSE-KEY-HERE";

 Without a license key, IronBarcode operates in evaluation mode with watermarks on generated barcodes.
-For production applications, Iron Software offers various licensing options, including single-project, organization-wide, and SaaS distribution licenses tailored for mobile app deployment.
+For production applications, Iron Software offers various licensing tiers, including single-project, organization-wide, and SaaS distribution licenses designed for mobile app deployment.

 Creating your first barcode with IronBarcode in a Xamarin.Forms application requires minimal C# code.
-Here's a complete example that generates a Code128 barcode in your mobile app:
+The example below generates a Code 128 barcode, saves it as a PNG, and adds a human-readable text label:

 using IronBarCode;